SwingGuy1024/Blog/Java Misuse of Optional vs Kotlin.md

 But the second use of Optional is more interesting.
 It's necessary not because they're doing functional programming, but because someone wrote a method that takes an Optional as a parameter.

-To make matters worse, there's a bug in line 02 that didn't get caught.
+To make matters worse, there's a repeated bug in lines 02 and 08 that didn't get caught.
 It says `Optional.of(widget)`, but it should say `Optional.ofNullable(widget)`!
 So if a null value ever gets passed into this method, it will throw a `NullPointerException` instead of the `BusinessException` thrown on line 04.
 But nobody caught this error for two reasons.
 First, the unit test only tested for valid input.
 A proper unit test will also test for the proper exceptions getting thrown when invalid data is passed in.
 Second, The code that called this private method had already made sure that widget was not null, so the test was unnecessary.

 ### Example 2: Misleading Return values